Beau Necco is not one to sit idle when he sees something that doesn't add up.

-It’s said that less than one half of one percent of all the world’s data is ever analyzed and used.
+It’s said that less than one half of one percent of all the world’s data is never analyzed and used.
 Imagine the potential.
 Beau Necco did, and in 2012, began taking steps to ensure his company’s data was not only accurate but being collected in a sustainable, meaningful way.

 “For far too long, we’ve been playing in what feels like the most expensive game of basketball in the world, day after day, with no scoreboard,” says Beau, Founder and CEO of Necco, a foster care, adoption and counseling company based in Cincinnati, Ohio.